Last Updated: December 24, 2021

-Urban sprawl solutions need to present themselves in the attractive garb of what we really want as a society--choices in housing and transportation; attractive, interesting, and unique destinations bristling with personality; pristine mountains, valleys, lake, and streams; and the leisure time to enjoy them rather than being stuck in traffic for hours every weekday.
+Urban sprawl solutions need to present themselves in the attractive garb of what we really want as a society--more choices in housing and transportation; beautiful, interesting, and unique destinations bristling with personality; pristine mountains, valleys, lakes, and streams; and the leisure time to enjoy them rather than being stuck in traffic for hours every weekday.

-Any remedy will have some immediate self-interested opponents, although there is some hope you can tie your cause into the current interest in green communities and the growing realization that to slow down climate change we will have to curtail our use of personal vehicles.
+Any remedy will have some immediate self-interested opponents.
+Accept that and move on, perhaps by tying your cause into the current interest in green communities and the growing realization that to slow down climate change we will have to curtail our use of personal vehicles.

 I don't think I can sugar coat this.
 It's going to be hard, unless you're among the fortunate few that have a municipal or state government behind you setting up meaningful incentives for people to do the right thing.
 Or alternatively, you might have a regional governance structure that really works, at least when major developments are proposed.
 Otherwise, local governments will do the wrong thing unless the public is so outraged at me-first behavior that the big players will be embarrassed.

 When citizens become outraged by the economic inefficiencies and the high taxes we're suffering because of sprawl, and vocal enough about their thoughts, politicians will begin to look for urban sprawl solutions.

 The challenge is that urban sprawl is really a hard thing for the average citizen to wrap his or her head around.
 That's where aerial photos and video, and quality maps and graphics, become useful.

 Most people living in the central city and inner suburbs are absolutely shocked to see the extent of new construction at the edges of the metropolitan area, because they don't go there.
 If they do happen into one growing suburb, they think it's an anomaly.

 And it would take all day to give them a tour, so try a hard-hitting video if tours prove impractical.